OfficeDev/outlook-dev-docs/docs/add-ins/use-regular-expressions-to-show-an-outlook-add-in.md

 ---
-title: Use regular expression activation rules to show an Outlook add-in | Microsoft Docs
+title: Use regular expression activation rules to show an Outlook add-in
 description: Learn how to use regualr expression activation rules for Outlook contextual add-ins.
 author: jasonjoh
 ms.topic: article